gayeong1102/Bangladesh-Healthcare-Violence/README.md

 # Bangladesh-Healthcare-Violence
-This repository contains replication code for Gayeong Song's Econ 80 (Dartmouth College) Paper: Does Violence Hurt Availability and Readiness of Healthcare in Bangladesh?
+This repository contains replication code for Gayeong Song's Econ 80 (Dartmouth College) Paper: Does Violence Hurt Availability and Readiness of Healthcare?

+Abstract:
+Violence has a detrimental impact on health outcomes.
+To understand the mechanism of health facilities behind these worse outcomes, I evaluate the impact of violence on availability and readiness of healthcare facilities in Bangladesh.
+Unlike previous papers, I combine two waves of geo- coordinated USAID Service Provision Assessment (SPA) data using spatial grid cells to employ a fixed effects design.
+I find that a relative increase on the level of violence has a significant and harmful impact on the availability of basic equipment as well as medicine.
+Hostile types of violence, such as armed clashes and riots, magnify this negative effect compared to peaceful protests.
+On the other hand, peaceful protests related to political instability disrupt the availability of disposable medical supplies.